awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `VPCZoneIdentifier`  <a name="cfn-as-group-vpczoneidentifier"></a>
 A list of subnet IDs for a virtual private cloud \(VPC\)\.
+You must specify one of the following properties: `VPCZoneIdentifier` or `AvailabilityZones`\.
 If you specify `VPCZoneIdentifier` with `AvailabilityZones`, the subnets that you specify for this property must reside in those Availability Zones\.
-Note: If your account supports EC2\-Classic and VPC, this property is required to launch instances into a VPC, and the `AvailabilityZones` property is optional\.
+If your account supports EC2\-Classic and VPC, this property is required to launch instances into a VPC\.
 When you update `VPCZoneIdentifier`, this retains the same Auto Scaling group and replaces old instances with new ones, according to the specified subnets\.
 You can specify how AWS CloudFormation handles these updates by using an [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html)\.
 *Required*: Conditional
 *Type*: List of String